Recertification- Clinical Activity

 All certified perfusionists must recertify annually.
 Recertification is designed to ensure that Certified Clinical Perfusionists, through continuing education and clinical activity, continue to meet standards and possess current and adequate knowledge in the field.
 Recertification consists of two (2) components:

-- clinical activity [forty (40) activities reported every year]- described on this page
+- clinical activity [40 activities reported every year]- described on this page

-- professional activity [forty-five (45) CEUs reported every third year].
+- professional activity [45 CEUs reported every third year].

-A Certified Clinical Perfusionist (CCP) is required to perform a minimum of forty (40) clinical activities annually.
+A Certified Clinical Perfusionist (CCP) is required to perform a minimum of 40 clinical activities annually.

-Of the forty (40) clinical activities, a minimum of twenty-five (25) must be documented as Primary Clinical Perfusion Activities (PCPA).
+Of the 40 clinical activities, a minimum of 25 must be documented as Primary Clinical Perfusion Activities (PCPA).
 Clinical case credit is only given to the perfusionist who is considered the primary perfusionist in a Primary Clinical Perfusion Activity.
 A primary perfusionist is defined as the perfusionist who is responsible for the conduct of perfusion for 60% of the case and whom the hospital/institution recognizes as the primary perfusionist.
 Only one (1) perfusionist may submit for primary perfusionist per clinical case.

-If a CCP is unable to attain forty (40) Primary Clinical Perfusion Activities, a maximum of fifteen (15) activities may be documented as Secondary Clinical Perfusion Activities (SCPA) and will count towards the forty (40) case requirement.
+If a CCP is unable to attain 40 Primary Clinical Perfusion Activities, a maximum of 15 activities may be documented as Secondary Clinical Perfusion Activities (SCPA) and will count towards the 40 case requirement.
 Only one (1) SCPA case credit is allowed for a given perfusion procedure.

-CCPs who become newly certified in the fall (in the middle of a reporting cycle) will be required to document twenty (20) cases for their first reporting cycle only.
-The reporting period will begin on the date of the certification examination through June 30th of the following year to assume regular reporting requirements of forty (40) cases (July 1st through June 30th) in subsequent years.
+CCPs who become newly certified in the fall (in the middle of the reporting cycle) will be required to document 20 cases on the Clinical Activity Report (CAR) for their first reporting cycle only.
+If a CCP that becomes certified in the fall is unable to attain 20 primary clinical perfusion activities, a maximum of eight activities may be documented as Table B – Secondary Clinical Perfusion Activities (SCPA) and will count towards the 20-case requirement.
+The reporting period will be from the date of the certification examination through June 30 of the following year to assume regular reporting requirements of 40 cases (July 1 through June 30) in subsequent years.

 All clinical cases must be performed on human patients and documentable in an audit.
 Clinical activities (PCPA and SCPA) along with their core elements are defined in Tables A and B, respectively.